bgxc123/QRC-Scanner/README.md

 Can also upload a saved QR image

 ## Running the Webpage
 1. Start by installing http-server:
 `npm install http-server -g`

 2. Run the http-server command:
-`npm install http-server -g`
+`http-server`

-3. Go to your browser and type localhost:8080
+3. Go to your browser and type:
+localhost:8080